Get to know our Senior Leadership

 Outside of economic pursuits, Noah plays rugby for Oberlin College, where he is also the treasurer.
 He is originally from Berkeley, California.

-Jabree Hason is the Sector Head of Materials for the Oberlin Finance and Investment Club.
+Jabree Hason is an Associate of Fundamental Analysis for the Investment Club.
 He is pursuing a degree in Economics and intends to graduate in Spring 2020.
 Jabree joined the club during his freshman year and has made contributions to stock research on a weekly basis.

 Jabree used the summer of 2017 to advance his knowledge on financial regulation through an internship at Toronto-Dominion Bank.
 At Toronto-Dominion, he worked on numerous projects and familiarized himself with the anti-money laundering laws set forth in North American financial institutions.
 He has also participated in a finance accelerator program sponsored by Barclays, where he was introduced to the concepts of financial statements, valuations, discounted cash flows, and leverage buyout models.